quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

 - **Datagram Dispatch**: The `Endpoint` must be able to dispatch packets to the appropriate `Instance` based on the protocol or application in use.
-This requires an additional functional unit, the `Dispatcher`, that can identify and dispatch packets to the correct `Instance` for compression and fragmentation.
+This requires an additional functional entity, the `Dispatcher`, that can identify and dispatch packets to the correct `Instance` for compression and fragmentation.
 Conversely, the `Dispatcher` must also be able to route inbound compressed and fragmented packets to the correct `Instance` for decompression